mohdshahgul/CodSoft/Overview of Iris Flower.md

 - Accuracy: 91%

 ## Conclusion
 The Random Forest model demonstrated good performance on both the training and testing sets.
-Users are encouraged to explore additional features, hyperparameter tuning, and other advanced techniques to further improve the model.
 The project provides a foundation for understanding and predicting the species of Iris flowers based on the given features.